FPiety0521/Chart-Angular-/README.md

 # AngularCharts

 ## Using Chartjs with Angular
-Install Chartjs and ng2-charts library
+Install Chartjs and ng2-charts library :
   `npm install chart.js`

   `npm install ng2-charts`

 ## Using Vega with Angular
-Install Vega and typings for the library.
+Install Vega and typings for the library:
   `npm install vega`
   `npm install @types/vega`